michaeltanjiconsulting/FulcrumSage/SIIP.md

 The Strategic Intelligence Improvement Program (SIIP) identifies the factors that prevent your intelligence program from operating effectively and delivering the timely insight decision-makers demand.
 We know what it takes to build and operate a world-class, globally-scalable cyber intelligence operation because we were there at the beginning, and we can put that invaluable experience to work for you.

-If you are ready to have the best intelligence capability possible, <a href="mailto:michael@fulcrumsage.com">contact us now.</a>
+If you are ready to have the best intelligence capability possible, [Contact us now](mailto:michael@fulcrumsage.com).